SPARK Facilitator Portal

 The facilitator portal helps educators, counselors, and community leaders prevent substance misuse.

-Designed for facilitators in after-school programs, our curriculum is user-friendly and easily integrated, with downloadable lesson plans that complement existing programs.
-Insights from Chicago youth and out-of-school facilitators guided our content, highlighting the importance of trust, non-judgmental spaces, engaging activities, and honest, practical information.
+Designed for facilitators in after-school programs and caring adults, all of our curricula are user-friendly and easily integrated, with downloadable lesson plans that complement existing programs.
+Insights from Chicago youth an out-of-school facilitators guided our content, highlighting the importance of trust, non-judgmental spaces, engaging activities, and honest, practical information.

 Youth emphasized the need for building trust, fostering respect, and empathetic communication.
 They valued comprehensive information about substances, including both benefits and risks, and strategies for harm reduction.
 Facilitators highlighted the need for accessible lesson plans, foundational topics like Social and Emotional Learning, and engaging multimedia resources.
 They also expressed a strong desire for a supportive peer network.
 By incorporating these insights, our curriculum aims to create a positive and supportive environment for both students and educators, promoting informed decisions and healthier outcomes.